ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_formats/genome-coordinates.md

 ![Sequence data with interbase coordinates](interbase.svg)

-In these **interbase** coordinates, we would say the subsequence lies between positions 4 and 10.
+In these **interbase** coordinates (also known as "Chado-style"), we would say the subsequence lies between positions 4 and 10.

 Similarly, we would describe the `T` within this subsequence as spanning the interval \[7,8) or lying between positions 7 and 8.
 When using a single coordinate to refer to positions rather than intervals, using a 0-based coordinate is consistent with this recommended interval representation; thus this `T` is at position 7.